AM311/Cybersecurity_Report/home.md

 	 -
 		 - ACCOUNT ADMIN LOCALE

-Every machine has a default local admin account named Administrator whose password
+Every machine has a default local admin account (out of this lab's scope) named `Administrator` whose password is `Qwerty123`.

 ## Let's start Hacking!